jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

   --download                                                                    skips UI, start download immediately --download-tiktok-audios                                                      download TikTok audios from posts and save them as separate files
-  --download-tiktok-src-quality-videos                                          download TikTok videos in source quality --max-items-retry MAX_ITEMS_RETRY                                             max number of links to retry --portrait                                                                    force CDL to run with a vertical layout --print-stats                                                                 show stats report at the end of a run
+  --download-tiktok-src-quality-videos                                          download TikTok videos in source quality --impersonate [IMPERSONATE]                                                   Use this target as impersonation for all scrape requests
+  --max-items-retry MAX_ITEMS_RETRY                                             max number of links to retry --portrait                                                                    force CDL to run with a vertical layout --print-stats                                                                 show stats report at the end of a run